CodeCorico/MemoryOverflow/CONTRIBUTING.md

 ## <a name="releases"></a> Releases

-Only the lead contribution team can publish a new version.
+Only The Machine Lead Agents team can publish a new version.
 To do that, it requires that the milestone is completely finished ([Milestones](https://github.com/CodeCorico/MemoryOverflow/milestones)).

 Publish the new version:
 * Pull the last version of `master` branch